TobiasVanDyk/TobiasVanDyk/README.md

-### The Best Computer Product of the Century is the Raspberry Pi 400
+### The Raspberry Pi 400 is the Best Computer Product of this Century
 *If you have read about it and are thinking of buying it do not wait - just buy it!*
 <p align="left">
 <img src="images/Image6.jpg" width="380" />